fhir-fli/physical_exam_ig/README.md

-# ig-template-base
+# physical-exam-ig
-package-id = fhir.base.template
+package-id = physical.exam.ig

-Base IG template managed by HL7 but usable by anyone (no logos).
-The foundation for most HL7-published IGs
+An IG to describe a basic, general, physical examination.
+Based on the Base IG template.